ProjectCALC/ProjectCALC/Alpha 2/README.md

 Put the files need to for the Alpha 2 release

-- All files in the Alpha 1
-- Armor.py
-- etc.
+Alpha 2 is Alpha 1 but with graphics.